-The locals in Bali speak mainly Indonesian and Balinese, although many of them are also fluent in English.
+The locals in Bali speak mainly the Indonesian and Balinese languages, although many of them are also fluent in English.
 You don’t need to learn Indonesian to visit Bali, although it’s polite and fun to learn at least a little bit of Bahasa.

 It’s really easy to travel Bali on a budget, with private hotels available for as little as $10 USD.
 Meals are also cheap, costing as little as $1 to $3 in some ‘warungs’ (family owned restaurants).